Hoverbear/rust-education-paper/paper.md

     address: Computer Science, University of Victoria
 tags: [Education, Rust, Operating Systems]
 abstract: |
   We discuss the merits of instructing operating systems courses using the modern systems programming language Rust from the point of view of the student, educator, and evaluator.
+We believe it provides an array of beneficial qualities that encourage understanding, best practices, and further study.
 references:
   - id: rust
     title: Rust